gperreymond/osmo-coding-challenge/README.md

 __RethinkDB__ is a powerfull database for map reducers, aggregate data, etc.
 For the test I used this one, but I look closely __Couchbase__ to replace it.

+To execute the query and play with events, you can go to __Data Explorer__ on the admin page.

 #### “Sharpshooter Award”
 A user receives this for landing 75% of their attacks, assuming they have at least attacked once.